Platform Design, Algorithmic Perception, and Urban Geopolitics

 However, an even more fundamental change is afoot.
 Software, sensors and algorithms are making the city itself sensorial, creating a new party – the smart city itself – which is demanding a place at the design table.
 People will no longer be the dominant user of the internet.
 This role will be taken over by intelligent things communicating to their hearts’ content with people and other objects and making autonomous decisions based on that communication.

 Bratton argues that the notion of the Anthropocene – put simply, the current geological era dominated by humankind – doesn’t stand up when we consider the philosophical and practical implications of an all-pervasive artificial intelligence.
-The point at which the encounter between the manmade and the artificial falls short, according to Bratton, is precisely where the real design work begins.
+The point at which the encounter between human-made and the artificial falls short, according to Bratton, is precisely where the real design work begins.